Cost of Attendance

 How do I manage

-The Office of Financial Aid is available to meet with you one-on-one to talk about managing these disbursements.
+The Office of Financial Aid is available to meet with you one-on-one to talk about managing your disbursements.
 Due to the strict amount allowed for each year, it is important that you have a spending plan.
 There are many creative ways to manage these funds.
-For example, you might pay rent for the entire semester when you receive your first disbursement and again in January.
+For example, you might pay rent for the entire semester when you receive your each disbursement.

 Another way to make your money last is to deposit your disbursement into